Plan produced pinball machines, video games and slot machines from

 Some key employees from Game Plan worked at Williams for many years.

-Game Plan did produced a number of cocktail style pinball machines,
+Game Plan did produce a number of cocktail style pinball machines,

-which was similar to cocktail video games (in size).
+which were similar to cocktail video games in size.

 John Trudeau Interview

 I did receive some correspondence from a former Game Plan employee,

 John Trudeau.
 He worked for GP from '79 to '82 in various capacities,